You can create a WordPress website easily.

 Installing WordPress is a single click process as we have a WordPress Installer on our servers.
 And from there, your site is ready to go.

-You should make a few changes before you start publishing your content or setting up your online shop.
+It would help if you made a few changes before publishing your content or setting up your online shop.

-If you do some quick tweaks to your default WordPress settings, you can optimise your website speed and load time from the very beginning.
+If you do some quick tweaks to your default WordPress settings, you can optimize your website speed and load time from the very beginning.

 Check these default WordPress settings that every website owner requires to change just after installing WordPress.

 This guide is useful whether you’re a blogger, business owner, or an e-commerce store owner.

 So, now log in to your WordPress Admin.

 - 2 – Change the WordPress Site Title, Tagline, and Timezone

 - 3 – Delete Default Post, Page, and Comment

 - 6 – Make a Better Default Category